MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/migration-planning.md

 Remove-AppxProvisionedPackage -AllUsers -Online -PackageName (Get-AppxPackage Microsoft.OutlookForWindows).PackageFullName
 ```

-For more information on how to manage the transition between classic and new Outlook, see [Run new Outlook and classic Outlook side by side](https://support.microsoft.com/office/run-new-outlook-and-classic-outlook-side-by-side-a624c36d-c50f-43bc-9c8b-dd17b5690ffb).
+For more information on how to manage the transition between classic and new Outlook, see [Run new Outlook and classic Outlook side-by-side](https://support.microsoft.com/office/run-new-outlook-and-classic-outlook-side-by-side-a624c36d-c50f-43bc-9c8b-dd17b5690ffb).